 I do thank him!
 He made me laugh, and yet again, life and art intertwined.

 I’m still disappointed that this particular voyage was cut short, but also grateful for the brief opportunity to partly investigate my project, including an introduction to the similarities and differences to my parent’s sea-crossing in 1967.

-The regulations around Corona previously prevented my initial voyage this year, one where I would trace my parent’s route from Bremerhaven to Melbourne via cargo ship.
-Then a “gift from the seas” to work on this “parallel universe” film project appeared in my inbox, with the added incentive to stay onboard after the shoot for an additional week.
-It seemed too good to be true, an ideal pilot for VOYAGE, as it was a cruise ship that mirrored my parents’ in size, manor and relevance.
+The regulations around Corona previously prevented my initial voyage this year, where I would trace my parent’s route from Bremerhaven to Melbourne via cargo ship.
+Then a ‘gift from the seas’ appeared in my inbox: to work on this ‘parallel universe’ film project, with the added incentive to stay onboard after the shoot for an additional week.
+It seemed too good to be true, an ideal pilot for VOYAGE, as it was a cruise ship that mirrored my parent’s one in size, manner and relevance.